Battle of the Trench: Muslim response

 Immediately after hearing the rumors about the Qurayza, Muhammad had sent 100 men to the inner city for its protection.
 Later he sent 300 horsemen (cavalry was not needed at the trench) as well to protect the city.
 The loud voices, in which the troops prayed every night, created the illusion of a large force.

 The crisis showed Muhammad that many of his men had reached the limits of their endurance.
 He sent word to Ghatafan, trying to pay for their defection and offering them a third of Medina's date harvest if they withdrew.
 Although the Ghatafan demanded half, they eventually agreed to negotiate with Muhammad on those terms.
 Before Muhammad began the order of drafting the agreement, he consulted the Medinan leaders.
 They sharply rejected the terms of the agreement, protesting Medina had never sunk to such levels of ignominy.
 The negotiations were broken off.
 While the Ghatafan did not retreat they had compromised themselves by entering into negotiations with Medina, and the Confederacy's internal dissension had thereby been increased.

-At about that point, Muhammad received a visit from Nuaym ibn Masud, an Arab leader who was well-respected by the entire confederacy, but who had, unknown to them, secretly converted to Islam.
+At about that point, Muhammad received a visit from Nu'aym ibn Mas'ud, an Arab leader who was well-respected by the entire confederacy, but who had, unknown to them, secretly converted to Islam.
 Muhammad asked him to end the siege by creating discord amongst Confederates.

 Nuaym then came up with an efficient stratagem.
 He first went to the Banu Qurayza and warned them about the intentions of the rest of the Confederacy.
 He said that if the siege failed, the Confederacy would not be afraid to abandon the Jews, leaving them at the mercy of Muhammad.
 The Qurayza should therefore demand Confederate leaders as hostages in return for cooperation.
 This advice touched upon the fears the Qurayza had already harbored.

 Next Nuaym went to Abu Sufyan, the Confederate leader, warning him that the Qurayza had defected to Muhammad.
 He stated that the tribe intended to ask the Confederacy for hostages, ostensibly in return for cooperation, but really to hand over to Muhammad.
 Thus the Confederacy should not give a single man a hostage.
 Nuaym repeated the same message to other tribes in the Confederacy.